PradeepJaiswar/live-football-match-timer/README.md

 # Config

-You can custmize matchObj param pass to component
+You can custmize config param pass to component

 ## Required params